 This area of outreach prioritizes adults who are most vulnerable and marginalized in Metro Memphis.

 Every Sunday morning, one or more members from this committed team provides welcome, care, and compassion for God’s people seeking assistance.
 These members greet, listen to, pray with, and build relationships with guests who need help because of poverty, crisis, mental illness, addiction, or a temporary setback.

 If someone asks for money or help on Sunday mornings, please introduce the guest to one of our Hospitality Team members on call (they are generally located on the bench outside the T.K.
 Young Room).
 Thank you for the many ways you care for God’s people year round!

 The Compassion Fund is a benevolence fund used by our Outreach Ministry to provide help for those seeking assistance with rent, utility bills, prescription medication, counseling, bus cards, and emergency housing.
 The Compassion Fund is supported exclusively by donation– most especially by special offerings.
 To donate to the Compassion Fund, mail/bring a check (note “Compassion Fund”) or you can donate in Realm.

 Through its Community Support Grants, Idlewild Presbyterian Church seeks to respond to the call of God to minister to the needs and hurts of people by providing annual funding to community nonprofits that provide compassionate services to the hungry, prisoners, the homeless, the sick and those living on the margins of society or with a unique, unmet need in the metro Memphis area.

-2020-21 Community Support Grants were awarded to: A Step Ahead Foundation, Adult & Teen Challenge Memphis, Binghampton Christian Academy, Boys & Girls Clubs of Greater Memphis, Church Health, Community Alliance for the Homeless, Community Legal Center, Community of St. Therese of Lisieux, Doors of Hope, Harwood Center, Hope House Day Care, Hospitality HUB, Las Americas Youth Development, Memphis African Community, Memphis Area Legal Service, Memphis Child Advocacy Center, Metropolitan Inter-Faith Association (MIFA), Mid-South Food Bank, Multi-National Ministries, Neighborhood Christian Centers, Porter Leath/Books from Birth, Refugee Empowerment Program, RISE Foundation, Room in the Inn-Memphis, Samaritan Counseling Center, Sister Supply, Thistle & Bee Enterprises, World Relief Memphis, and YMCA Greater Memphis Family Shelter.
+2021 Community Support Grants were awarded to: A Step Ahead Foundation, Binghampton Christian Academy, Boys & Girls Clubs of Greater Memphis, Church Health Center of Memphis, Inc., Community Alliance for the Homeless, Community Legal Center, Door of Hope, First Presbyterian Church Soup Kitchen, Friends For Life Corporation, Harwood Center, Hope House, Las Americas Youth Development, Memphis Area Legal Service, Memphis Child Advocacy Center, Metropolitan Inter-Faith Association (MIFA), Mid-South Food Bank, Multinational Ministries, Neighborhood Christian Centers, Porter Leath/Books from Birth, Refugee Empowerment Program, RISE Foundation, Room in the Inn-Memphis, Samaritan Counseling Center, Sister Supply, Thistle & Bee Enterprises, World Relief Memphis, and YMCA Greater Memphis Family Shelter.